 All trainees who rotate to the RLH ACCU will be allocated a consultant as their educational supervisor.
 Dr Hewson will allocate supervisors but feel free to discuss problems, clinical or otherwise, with any of the consultants.
 You should arrange an appraisal date within two weeks of starting on the ACCU to set some educational objectives for your period on the unit.

 We will do an assessment at the end of each three / six month ICU module for each of you and this will be discussed with you and submitted for your ARCP/RITA.

 We welcome constructive feedback on the ICU module and you are encouraged to complete a feedback form (anonymously if you wish).
-We hope that this document helps you to familiarise yourself with the ICU.
-Let us know if there are other issues which you feel need to be addressed in this document.
+We hope that this web site helps you to familiarise yourself with the ICU.
+Let us know if there are other issues which you feel need to be in these pages.

 Trust grade doctors NOT on a training program and revalidation

-It is a statutory requirement to have annual appraisals that form part of your revalidation by the GMC (The ARCP counts for this).
+It is a statutory requirement to have annual appraisals that form part of your revalidation by the GMC (the ARCP counts for this for doctors in training posts).
 Doctors who are in an OOPE/R etc. and working on the ACCU will still be in an ARCP program so this paragraph does not apply to you.